 This process is also useful when the unlaminated side needs to remain easier to glue, print, or write on.
 Some packaging formats require strong adhesive bonding on the inner side, and leaving that side untreated can support smoother converting and assembly.

-How the Single Face Lamination Process Works
+The Single Face Lamination (SFL) Process

 Where Single Face Lamination Is Commonly Used